Inria-Chile/risotto/README.md

 - discover potential breakthroughs and new results that are worthy of further investigation, and
 - provide a visualization tool to understand how is the progress doing what areas are receiving more attention in time, etc.

-RISOTTO is being actively developed.
+Risotto is being actively developed.
 You can try it and/or contribute.
 It is expected that, as we progress on the conception and development of this tool new tasks/tools will be added to this list.

 **Web:** https://risotto.inria.cl